How do I get the city to spray for mosquitoes?

 - Freshwater storm systems.
 Ditches are cleaned periodically to ensure the water can flow, but mosquitoes can become a mosquito habitat if water sits still.

 - Salt marshes.
 Hampton has more than 1,700 acres of salt marsh, which produce almost half the city's mosquitoes.

 - Temporary woodland pools.
-Heavy and frequent rains can create pools in woodland areas, such as the large lot behind Thomas Nelson Community College.
+Heavy and frequent rains can create pools in woodland areas, such as the large lot behind Virginia Peninsula Community College.

 Q: What kinds of diseases do mosquitoes carry?